imSpires/coolify-wordpress-8/README.md

 Uses MariaDB 11 and Valkey 8, both connected via unix sockets.
 Cache is set up automatically with W3 Total Cache if using the default `docker-compose.yml` file.

 This is meant to be easy to deploy with Coolify (using Caddy proxy) and uses Coolify's automatically generated env vars to configure credentials.
-However it can be easily modified to run without Coolify.
+However it can be modified to run without Coolify.

 - May use existing wordpress files (installs fresh copy if no files found)
 - Healthcheck runs wp-cron (disabled automatically in wp-config.php)